Calories are king for fat loss.

-For your hormones, metabolism, lean muscle... and shit, to create a diet that you can stick to long enough to get the results you want, how we cycle your calories is KEY.
+For your hormones, metabolism, lean muscle, and to create a diet that you can stick to long enough to get the results you want, how we cycle your calories is KEY.

-Today’s blog takes you through the most effective calorie cycling methods I use to help online clients build their leanest, strongest, most confident selves.
+Today’s blog takes you through the most effective calorie cycling methods we use to help online clients build their leanest, strongest, most confident selves.

 Calorie cycling is periodization of your calories within the fat loss phase - it’s something we do to ensure we're getting you to your ideal body composition in the best place possible metabolically, hormonally, and with your overall health.

 Let's dive into my favorite calorie cycling methods to use with online clients ↴